Eric Patterson (baseball): Chicago White Sox

 On January 10, 2014, Patterson signed a minor league contract with the Chicago White Sox organization.
 He was released prior to the start of the season on March 20.

 York Revolution (second stint)

 Patterson signed with the York Revolution of the Atlantic League of Professional Baseball for the 2015 season.
 He became a free agent after the 2015 season.

 Coaching career

+Chicago Cubs organization

 Patterson was named hitting coach of the Iowa Cubs, the Triple-A affiliate of the Chicago Cubs, for the 2023 season.
 He was named as Iowa's bench coach for the 2024 season.

+Pittsburgh Pirates organization

 On January 31, 2025, the Pittsburgh Pirates hired Patterson to serve as the bench coach for their Triple-A affiliate, the Indianapolis Indians.
+In 2026, Patterson was named as the manager of the Indianapolis Indians the Pirates Triple-A affiliate.

 Personal life

-Patterson's older brother—Corey, also drafted by the Cubs—is also an outfielder in MLB.
+Patterson's older brother—Corey, also drafted by the Cubs—was also an outfielder in the MLB.
 His father, Don, was a defensive back for two years in the National Football League (NFL).